jbloomlab/dms_db/README.md

 #### Contents
 ##### README
 Each directory will have a `README` with the following information:
-• Source (Title of paper)
+• Database ID (name of directory)
-• Original datafile name from paper
-• Protein name
+• Protein
-• ID or directory name
-• Source ID or BibTex ID
+• Source ID (`BibTeX` id from `references.bib`)
-• Any notes
+• Number of residues in the preferences
+• Notes (ie, numbering scheme, concentration if multiple experiments)

 There will also be a table.css file for the `HTML` mark-up of the `README` file.